Gender studies: Judith Butler

-The concept of gender performativity is at the core of philosopher and gender theorist Judith Butler's work Gender Trouble.
+Philosopher and gender studies Judith Butler's work Gender Trouble discussed gender performativity.
 In Butler's terms the performance of gender, sex, and sexuality is about power in society.
-She locates the construction of the "gendered, sexed, desiring subject" in "regulative discourses".
+They locate the construction of the "gendered, sexed, desiring subject" in "regulative discourses".
 A part of Butler's argument concerns the role of sex in the construction of "natural" or coherent gender and sexuality.
-In her account, gender and heterosexuality are constructed as natural because the opposition of the male and female sexes is perceived as natural in the social imaginary.
+In their account, gender and heterosexuality are constructed as natural because the opposition of the male and female sexes is perceived as natural in the social imaginary.
+"Men's and Women's Beliefs About Gender and Sexuality" is an article written by authors Emily Kane and Mimi Schippers, which explicitly focuses on the social construct of social opposition between men and women.
+Parallel to Butler's argument, this article also argues that gender is constructed as "natural" within our society when in reality it contains arbitrary aspects.
+By pointing out distinct differences between gender aspects of both men and women, this article reveals the source of opposition that Butler mentions, arguing that "men and women share a variety of interests based on personal circumstances and on social locations other than gender, but men's and women's gender interests do tend to differ."